everit-org-archive/osgi-jdbc-dsf/README.md

 osgi-xadatasource
 =================

-A simple component that makes it possible to create XADataSource based on configuration
+Simple components that makes it possible to create DataSource and XADataSource using DataSourceFactory via ConfigAdmin.